gitluffywd/pic0wn3d/README.md

 ---------------------

-If you uncomment boot.py (to hide the drive, you can't copy files to the device) I am not responsible for anything anybody does with this code. 👌
+If you uncomment boot.py (to hide the drive, you can't copy files to the device).
+🚫 I am not responsible for anything anybody does with this code.

-If you have some nice payload scripts or any suggestions hit me up!
+👌 If you have some nice payload scripts or any suggestions hit me up!

 [aurora.oops.wtf](https://aurora.oops.wtf)